rose-collectionservices/digital-archives/Processing Tiers/Workflow Overview.md

-# Digital Archives Processing Tiers
+# Rose Library Digital Archives Processing Tiers

+This document outlines a tiered approach to processing born-digital material for the Digital Archives program at the Stuart A. Rose Manuscripts, Archives, and Rare Books Library at Emory University in Atlanta, GA.

 * [An overview of processing workflows for born-digital materials](#an-overview-of-processing-workflows-for-born-digital-materials)
 * [Processing tier criteria](#processing-tier-criteria)